microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 - **Neural networks are too heavy**.
 Given our clean, but minimal dataset, and the fact that we are running training locally via notebooks, neural networks are too heavyweight for this task.
 - **No two-class classifier**.
 We do not use a two-class classifier, so that rules out one-vs-all.
 - **Decision tree or logistic regression could work**.
 A decision tree might work, or logistic regression for multiclass data.
-- **Multiclass , wrong fit**.
+- **Multiclass Boosted Decision Trees solve a different problem**.
 The multiclass boosted decision tree is most suitable for nonparametric tasks, e.g. tasks designed to build rankings, so it is not useful for us.

-### Using Scikit
+### Using Scikit-learn

-We will be using SciKit to analyze our data.
-However, there are many ways to use Logistic Regression in Scikit-learn.
+We will be using Scikit-learn to analyze our data.
+However, there are many ways to use logistic regression in Scikit-learn.
 Take a look at the [parameters to pass](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html?highlight=logistic%20regressio#sklearn.linear_model.LogisticRegression).

-Essentially there are two important parameters `multi_class` and `solver`, that we need to specify, when we ask SciKit to perform a Logistic Regression.
+Essentially there are two important parameters `multi_class` and `solver`, that we need to specify, when we ask Scikit-learn to perform a logistic regression.
 The `multi_class` value applies a certain behavior.
 The value of the solver is what algorithm to use.
 Not all solvers can be paired with all `multi_class` values.

 According to the docs, in the multiclass case, the training algorithm: